List of Manchester United W.F.C. players

 Siobhan Chamberlain was keeper in the club's first match since refoundation.

 Manchester United Women Football Club is an English association football club based in Old Trafford, Greater Manchester.
 The club is the women's section of Manchester United Football Club.
 Manchester United was formed in Newton Heath in 1878 as Newton Heath LYR F.C., and played their first competitive match in October 1886, when they entered the first round of the 1886–87 FA Cup.
 The club was renamed Manchester United F.C. in 1902, and they moved to Old Trafford in 1910.
 The women's section was founded in 2018, playing its first competitive match in August 2018, a 1–0 win over Liverpool in the 2018–19 FA Women's League Cup.

 Previously, Manchester United were associated with a semi-professional women supporter's football club.
 The club was dissolved in 2005, after Malcolm Glazer's takeover of Manchester United, with the club wishing to focus on its women's academy levels.
 A media spokesman for Manchester United also claimed the club wanted to focus on its women's academy instead of its senior team.

-As of 19 November 2025, a total of 77 players have made a competitive first-team appearance for the club; of these, 27 players are currently under contract with Manchester United.
-The most recent player to make their debut for the club is Swedish forward Fridolina Rolfö who debuted on 14 September 2025 in the 2025–26 Women's Super League match against London City Lionesses.
-The player who has made the most appearances for Manchester United is English forward Ella Toone; they have made 205 appearances.
-The player who has scored the most goals is English forward Ella Toone; they have scored 63 goals for Manchester United.
+As of 27 September 2026, a total of 87 players have made a competitive first-team appearance for the club; of these, 27 players are currently under contract with Manchester United.
+The most recent player to make their debut for the club is Welsh defender Scarlett Hill who debuted on 23 September 2026 in the 2026–27 WSL Players Cup match against Sheffield United.
+The player who has made the most appearances for Manchester United is English forward Ella Toone; she has made 217 appearances.
+Toone has also scored the most goals for the club, scoring 65 times.

 List of players

 Mary Earps holds the record for most consecutive league appearances and most clean sheets for Manchester United.

 Ella Toone has scored the most goals and made the most appearances for Manchester United.

-Millie Turner is one of seven players to make over 100 appearances for the club, along with Ella Toone, Leah Galton, Katie Zelem, Mary Earps, Hayley Ladd and Maya Le Tissier.
+Millie Turner was one of seven players to make over 100 appearances for the club, along with Ella Toone, Leah Galton, Katie Zelem, Mary Earps, Hayley Ladd and Maya Le Tissier.

-Leah Galton has made over 100 appearances.
+Leah Galton made over 100 appearances.

 Hayley Ladd made over 100 appearances.

-Lauren James was the team's youngest debutant.
+Lauren James was initially the team's youngest debutant.

 Tobin Heath was the first non-European to play for Manchester United.

-Simi Awujo is one of the club's most recent debutant.
+Rebeca Bernal is one of the club's most recent debutants.